 As the thriller starts slowly and then builds in pace with the characther attempting to escape from the protaganist.
 The music begins with a slow melodic sound, then percussion comes in and builds the pace.
 The drums then briefly fade to provide contrast before percussion and bass enter as the sequence builds to the climax.

 You may notice that the credits at the end of the clip read 'The Alley Hunter'.
+Since filming and editing the rough cut, we have changed the name to 'Paranoia'.

 We will shoot the opening scenes for our thriller at the following location;